Bryan Reynolds Preview, Player Props: Pirates vs. Cardinals

 Bryan Reynolds At The Plate

-- Reynolds has 117 hits to go with a slugging percentage of .467, both of which lead Pittsburgh hitters this season.
+- Reynolds has 118 hits to go with a slugging percentage of .468, both of which are tops among Pittsburgh hitters this season.

-- Among the qualifying hitters, he ranks 50th in batting average, while his on-base percentage ranks 74th and he is 42nd in slugging.
+- Among the qualifying hitters in MLB play, his batting average ranks 49th, his on-base percentage ranks 71st, and he is 40th in the league in slugging.

-- In 38 games this year (34.2%), Reynolds has picked up an RBI, and in 13 of those games (11.7%) he had more than one.
-He has also driven home three or more of his team's runs in four contests.
+- In 39 games this year (34.8%), Reynolds has picked up an RBI, and in 14 of those games (12.5%) he had two or more.
+He has also driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.